jeftegoes/AwsOverview/Application Integration/Amazon SNS.md

 # 8. Message Filtering

 - JSON policy used to filter messages sent to SNS topic's subscriptions.
-- If a subscription doesn't have a filter policy, it receives every message.
+- If a subscription doesn't have a **filter policy**, it receives every message.

+TODO: DIAGRAM

 # 9. Dead Letter Queue (DLQ)